The knives are out on Netflix’s newest reality TV hit, Culinary Class Wars.

 Before his culinary career, Choi briefly studied Spanish but enlisted in the Marine Corps during the IMF crisis.
 After serving, he worked part-time at a pork cutlet restaurant and a Japanese eatery to fund his passion for music.

-His career took a turn when he, inspired by the cartoon Mr Sushi King, pursued cooking and opened his first sushi restaurant at 24.
+His career took a turn when, inspired by the cartoon Mr Sushi King, he pursued cooking and opened his first sushi restaurant at the age of 24.
 However, he struggled due to inexperience.

 At nearly 30, he moved to Japan, where he quickly learned Japanese at a temple and attended Tsuji Culinary Institute.